Yandy Díaz Player Props: Rays vs. Blue Jays

 Yandy Díaz At The Plate

-- Diaz has a double, four home runs and seven walks while batting .250.
+- Diaz is batting .229 with a double, four home runs and eight walks.

-- Among the qualifying batters in baseball, he ranks 107th in batting average, 82nd in on-base percentage, and 41st in slugging.

-- Looking at the 12 games he has played this year, he's hit a long ball in four of them (33.3%), and in 7.5% of his trips to the plate.
+- Looking at the 13 games he has played this year, he's homered in four of them (30.8%), and in 6.9% of his trips to the dish.

-- Diaz has driven in a run in five games this season (41.7%), including two games with multiple runs batted in.
+- In five games this season (38.5%), Diaz has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in six games this season (50.0%), including multiple runs in four games.
+- He has scored in six games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.